The Law Advantage

 Academic progression requirements

-Students must achieve a minimum grade of C+ (GPA 2.30) in each completed Law course
+• Students must achieve a final grade of C+ (GPA 2.30) in each completed Law course

-Students must achieve a minimum overall GPA of 2.60 to graduate from the Certificate in Law
+• Students must achieve a minimum GPA of 2.60 to graduate from the Certificate in Law

 Certificate application dates

-Fall term application dates are open June 1 - August 1 for courses starting in September
+• Fall term application is open June 1 - August 1 for courses starting in September (Document deadline date: August 8)

-Winter term application dates are open October 1 - December 1 for courses starting in January
+• Winter term application is open October 1 - December 1 for courses starting in January (Document deadline date: December 8)

-Summer term application dates are open February 1 - April 1 for courses starting in May
+• Summer term application is open February 1 - April 1 for courses starting in May (Document deadline date: April 8)

 Course registration without admission to the Certificate in Law

-Law courses can be taken without admission to the Certificate in Law program or as a non-degree Interest Law student through the Faculty of Law.
-To learn more on admission criteria, please visit our Apply page.
+Current Queen's Students can take two 200-level Law courses without admission to the Certificate in Law program.
+To learn more on admission criteria, please visit the Apply page.

 Transfer Credits

-Law courses associated with the Certificate in Law are completed at an undergraduate level, and cannot be applied for transfer credit to any professional degree program including the Juris Doctor or Master's degree program.
+Law courses in the Certificate in Law are undergraduate-level and cannot be used for credit toward professional degrees like the Juris Doctor or Master’s programs.

-Undergraduate Law courses completed at any other post-secondary institution will not be assessed for transfer credit when applying to the Certificate in Law.
+Courses you’ve taken at other post-secondary institutions cannot be transferred for credit into the Certificate in Law.